VoxelPrismatic/basic-ai/README.md

 # basic-ai
 AI made in Texas instruments TI83 BASIC

 This is my code, so please don't steal it and say that it's your own.

-Thanks very much.
+Feel free to use it as long as you put credit somewhere (unless your uploading to calc).
+Thanks!

 Anyway I used the TI-84CSE to program this bot.
 It is an RNG based bot, but it works because YOU are human!
 ^that means you try to make sense of the conversation